 Use Rug Pads: They reduce friction and extend life.

-Wool rugs are more resilient but need careful handling.
+High quality Wool area rugs are more resilient but need careful handling.

 Avoid excessive moisture